marfur9/IntegrationTest/README.md

 ### Prerequisites

-The project will need your twitterID, and different twitter tokens to work.
+The project will need 4 different keys/tokens in a root file called "twitter4j.properties" to work.

-twitterID can be found on: http://gettwitterid.com

 [How to make key/tokens](https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens.html)